Applying for a job

 All jobs that are posted online are open positions for which we are currently accepting applications.
-Even if a posting date appears to be old (or you have seen it out there for some time), the job announcement is still active.
+Even if you have seen a job out there for some time, the job announcement is still active.
 Our online list is always up-to-date.

 No. If the position is no longer posted online, we are no longer accepting applications for that position.